MJaloui/Building-a-SIEM/VisualStepsHere.md

 ![image](https://github.com/user-attachments/assets/49a18acc-debb-4ddf-bef7-774ab3b0abb2)

-Paste the the last five lines of the script, the whole script should look similar to the screen shot below/
+### 73. Paste the the last five lines of the script, the whole script should look similar to the screen shot below.

+ - ## On your keyboard press "^X" (ctrl+x) to exit, then press "Y" to save the file, press "Enter" to confirm the file name.

 ```bash
 [monitor:///var/log/syslog]